 The church has to address racism because not doing so is leaving it up to the circular world to have the last and only say.

-The racism topic was the number one suggested topic and the church should address it.
+Racism topic was the number one suggested topic, and the church should address it.

 Topic # 2 - Mental Health

-Even after so many studies and talks about mental health, it’s still one of those areas most people do not want to go.
+Even after so many studies and talks about mental health, it’s still one of those areas most people do not want to go to.

 Surprisingly, mental health was the second most requested topic from the survey.

-Speaking as someone who grew up in a strong African Christian family where faith and education were the order of the day, mental health was unheard of.
+Speaking as someone who grew up in a robust African Christian family where faith and education were the order of the day, mental health was unheard of.

-Any sign of mental health issues was seen as a sign of weakness and beaten out of you.
+Any sign of mental health issues was seen as weakness and beaten out of you.

-I was expected to behave in a certain way and bring certain school grades home regardless of my abilities and learning style.
+I was expected to behave in a certain way and bring specific school grades home regardless of my abilities and learning style.

-A few years ago, my wife was doing her Masters in Social work and I happen to browse through the Diagnostic and Statistical Manual (DSM).
+A few years ago, my wife was doing her Masters's in Social work, and I happened to browse through the Diagnostic and Statistical Manual (DSM).

 If you have not browsed through the DSM, please do so.

-To keep the story short, I was depressed after reading the book because I checked off most of the diagnoses in the Book.
+To keep the story short, I was depressed after reading the book because I checked off most of the diagnoses.

-You see we mental health affects everyone in one way or another and we need to be talking about it.
+You see, mental health affects everyone somehow, and we need to be talking about it.